 After a quick onboarding session, he and a colleague started capturing the site on alternating days.
 They simply strapped a 360° camera to their hard hats and walked, and the captured imagery was automatically mapped to the project plans—making it easy for stakeholders anywhere to experience current site conditions.

 “The client loved it because they could walk around the project remotely, and we could use it to track progress and pick up snags,” Luke said.
 “It was also a great way to look back in time and see what was behind walls or underneath slabs.”

 OpenSpace facilitated the weekly meetings by enabling clients to answer certain questions for themselves by referring to the most up-to-date captures.
-It also assisted with activities like clearing the site, since the “Object Search” feature could zero in on every observed instance of an item, such as a defunct lighting fixture, and make them easier to find and pick up.

 Though some people were initially skeptical and poked fun at Luke and his colleague for wearing a camera on their hard hats, they eventually came around.
 “Once we got them involved and onboarded, you could see the excitement from them as well,” he said.